How to Care For Hand Forged Door Furniture

 Black Beeswax Ironmongery

-Our range of black hand forged door products are coated with a black passivate finish and a layer of natural beeswax.
-Beeswax has been used for hundreds of years for protection from rusting during storage.
-This does not, however, offer protection against rain or other weather conditions, and therefore these products are not suitable for exterior use.
+Our range of black hand forged door products have a black passivate finish and a layer of natural beeswax.
+Beeswax has been used as a natural ironmongery finish for hundreds of years, and prevents rusting during storage.
+It can also be used for regular maintenance, to keep your hand forged items in top condition.
+Beeswax does not, however, offer protection against rain or other weather conditions, so please be aware that unless your hand forged pieces have an external grade coating, most hand forged products are not suitable for exterior use.

 What Is Passivation?

-Natural beeswax is sticky and can mark soft furnishing and wooden surfaces.
-Ideally it is best to remove excess beeswax before fitting.
+Natural beeswax is sticky and can mark soft furnishing and wooden surfaces and it is therefore best to remove any excess beeswax before fitting.

 How To Remove Excess Beeswax

 - Unbox your item and make sure all parts are included.